Bijecting the BKT transition: Introduction

 Section~\ref{sec:strip} demonstrates how the path appearing in the expansion of the two-point function may be turned into a path segment which crosses a strip, thus lower bounding the probability of such an event.
 Section~\ref{sec:loop} describes how several such strip crossings can be combined to form a large loop.
 The argument which glues non-overlapping strips together in such a way that the crossings match up at their endpoints is reminiscent of~\cite{duminil2020macroscopic}, where the authors prove that the loops in the loop~$\operatorname{O}(n)$ are not exponentially small at the Nienhuis critical point for $n\in[1,2]$.
 The loop in our article is defined in such a way that its decomposition into cycles also contains a large cycle.
 Section~\ref{sec:heightcorrlength} explains how to derive the first inequality from the loop estimate.
-Section~\ref{sec:lowerboundXYcorr} proves the second inequality (it does not rely on Sections~\ref{sec:strip}--\ref{sec:heightcorrlength}).
-This section does rely, however, on an alternative definition of the mass of the height function.
-Section~\ref{sec:heights} demonstrates that the two definitions are equivalent.
-This final section uses ideas coming from height functions and which are not related to the XY model.
+Section~\ref{sec:lowerboundXYcorr} proves the second inequality and is independent of Sections~\ref{sec:strip}--\ref{sec:heightcorrlength}.